staskus/Blog/_posts/2019-02-11-aerogami_series_part_1.md

 ---
-title: Creating iOS Application (Part 1)
+title: Creating iOS Application for discovering flight ideas (Part 1)
 date: 2019-02-11
 categories: Tutorial
 excerpt: We'll be creating and releasing an iOS application by showing a real thinking process, going through essential steps and providing the motivation behind them.